-Mürren is one of the most charming villages in the Alps, with a great sense of tradition and tranquillity.
+Mürren ski resort is one of the most charming villages in the Alps, with a great sense of tradition and tranquillity.
 The quaint town is in the Jungfrau region of Switzerland’s Bernese Oberland.
 Skiing has taken place here since 1922, when the world’s first slalom races were held and organised by the great British ski pioneer Arnold Lunn.
 The town is still recognisable today from its historic roots, thanks to the classic mountain design of the chalets and the Mürren dialect that is still spoken by the locals.

 Resort Altitude: 1,650m